fortrabbit/help/docs/ssh-uni.md

 –––––––––––––––––––––––  ∙ƒ  –––––––––––––––––––––––
 ```

 You are now logged in to your App by SSH.
-See [below](#toc-troubleshooting-authentication) if you got an error.

 ## Things to do with SSH